JimFawcett/RustPlaygroundExamples/README.md

 # RustPlaygroundExamples

 **Playground links to Rust syntax examples** - see also <a href="https://jimfawcett.github.io/IndexPage.html">Rust Glossary</a><br /><br />
 Find all playground example code in the examples subdirectory.
-You can run any of these on locally with the command:<br />
+You can run any of these locally with the command:<br />
   ```cargo run --example [name of example file omitting the rs extension]```

 <table>